-The ESY Checklist on the next few pages can be removed from this packet and reproduced for use with individual students.
+The ESY Checklist on the following pages can be removed from this packet and reproduced for use with individual students.

-If the answer selected is BOLDED, it is an indication of possible eligibility for ESY services.
+If the answer selected is bolded, it is an indication of possible eligibility for ESY services.
 There is no minimum score for a student to qualify for ESY.

-ESY CHECKLIST
+ESY Checklist

-Stu ident's Name
+udent's Name

-Dat a Collector's Name
+ta Collector's Name

-1. Did the student receive ESY services in the past?
+Did the student receive ESY services in the past?
 [Review previous IEPs, section IV.
+(D.)]

-(D.)] Yes No Dates:
+Yes No Dates:

-Pr ogress on goals and consecutive IEPs
+ogress on goals and consecutive IEPs

-2. Do the present education levels between the student's current IEP and previous IEPs indicate progress toward goals?
+Do the present education levels between the student's current IEP and previous IEPs indicate progress toward goals?
 [Review the last and current IEPs, section II]

 Yes No

-3. Do the goals and objectives between the student's current IEP and previous IEPs indicate progress toward the goals?
-[Review the last and current IEPs, section III]
+Do the goals and short-term objectives between the student's current IEP and previous IEPs indicate progress toward the goals?
+[Review the last and current IEPs, section V]

 Yes No

-4. Did the student master any of his/her goals from the previous or current IEP?
-[Review the last and current IEPs, section III] Yes No
+Did the student master any of his/her goals from the previous or current IEP?
+[Review the last and current IEPs, section V]

+Yes No

-5. Does the student's IEP progress report indicate progress made on current goals and objectives?
-[Review the current IEP, section III, or other appropriate documentation] Yes No
+Does the student's IEP progress report indicate progress made on current goals and objectives?
+[Review the current IEP, section V, or other appropriate documentation]

+Yes No

-6. Has the student demonstrated self-sufficiency and independence from caretakers on any of his/her goals , if appropriate?
-[Review the current IEP, section III]
+Has the student demonstrated self-sufficiency and independence from caretakers on any of his/her goals, if appropriate?
+[Review the current IEP, section V]

 Yes No Not Applicable

-Pr ogress reports maintained by therapists
+Progress reports maintained by therapists

-7. If the student received therapy , do reports of the therapist indicate the student made progress?
-[Consult with therapist(s) involved and check cumulative record file for reports] Yes No Not Applicable

-Not Applicable